Rasperised/Interactive-Geriatric-Games/unity/Pong/README.md

 ### Gameplay Overview
 - A ball moves continuously across the screen
-- The player controls a paddle to intercept and return the ball
+- One paddle is controlled by the player, while the opposing paddle is controlled by an AI opponent
-- The objective is to prevent the ball from passing the paddle
+- The player controls their paddle to intercept and return the ball
-- The game continues until a player gets a certain number of points
+- The game continues until either side hits a certain number of points

 ---